-The 2018 NCCC Film & Animation Festival is FREE to attend on Saturday, May 5th, 2018 from 11:00 am - 4:30 pm and includes: screenings of the finalists’ films, exhibitor displays and demos , red-carpet interviews, refreshments, contest and prizes, and an awards ceremony where we will announce our winners!
+The 2019 NCCC Film & Animation Festival is FREE to attend on Saturday, May 4th, 2019 from 11:00 am - 4:30 pm and includes: screenings of the finalists’ films, exhibitor displays and demos, speakers, movie trivia games, refreshments, contest, prizes, and an awards ceremony where we will announce our winners!

 The festival will also feature a Filmmakers Forum with a panel of professionals in the industry and two keynote speakers, one for Film and one for Animation.
 The event is all free and open to the public.